sipeed/MaixPy/docs/doc/en/peripheral/pwm.md

-# Using PWM in MaixPy
+# Using PWM in MaixCAM MaixPy

 ## Introduction